 At this point I’ll touch briefly on the DLC, Awakened.
 For 800 Microsoft Points, it’s an utter rip off.
 Recycled areas and not even an hours worth of play are just not worth it.
 Even worse, it is clichéd to hell, with an ending that not only sets up more games, but makes that 12 hours spent on the campaign seem a bloody waste.
 Frustrating.

 Dead Space 3 is far from a bad game.
-I genuinely enjoyed playing it.
-It is a graphical showcase, and I don’t complete games in a week if I don’t enjoy playing them.
+It’s a graphical showcase, and I don’t complete games in a week if I don’t enjoy playing them.
 But the franchise is forgetting what made it awesome in the first place.